Condominium (international law)

-A condominium (plural either condominia, as in Latin, or condominiums) in international law is a political territory (state or border area) in or over which multiple sovereign powers formally agree to share equal dominium (in the sense of sovereignty) and exercise their rights jointly, without dividing it into "national" zones.
+A condominium (plural either condominia, as in Latin, or condominiums) in international law is a territory (such as a border area or a state) in or over which multiple sovereign powers formally agree to share equal dominium (in the sense of sovereignty) and exercise their rights jointly, without dividing it into "national" zones.

 Although a condominium has always been recognized as a theoretical possibility, condominia have been rare in practice.
 A major problem, and the reason so few have existed, is the difficulty of ensuring co-operation between the sovereign powers; once the understanding fails, the status is likely to become untenable.

+Etymology

-The word is recorded in English since c.
-1714, from Modern Latin, apparently coined in Germany c.
+The word is recorded in English since 1718, from Modern Latin, apparently coined in Germany c.
 1700 from Latin con- 'together' + dominium 'right of ownership' (compare domain).
 A condominium of three sovereign powers is sometimes called a tripartite condominium or tridominium.

 Current condominia

-Abyei Area

-The 2005 Comprehensive Peace Agreement, which ended the Second Sudanese Civil War, created a special status administrative area known as the Abyei Area, which is considered to simultaneously be part of West Kordofan state and Northern Bahr el Ghazal state.
-Following the independence of South Sudan in 2011, the area effectively became a condominium between the Republic of South Sudan and the Republic of the Sudan.